isomerpages/moe-eastspringpri/_departments/Character & Citizenship Education (CCE).md

 out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable <a href="/files%2FSexEd%2F2024/ESPS_SEd_Opt_out_form_ANNEX_A.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed opt-out form is to be submitted by 8 November 2024.</p>
+The completed opt-out form is to be submitted by 25/09/2025.</p>
 <p>10.
 Parents can also contact the school at 67866192 or email the school
 to seek clarification about the school’s Sexuality Education programme.</p>
 <p></p>